etlbox/etlbox.website/doks_v0.5/content/en/docs/getting-started/types.md

 The idea is that you define an object in C# where the name of the columns in the source match with the property names in your object.
 At best also the data type of the your source data would match with the data type in your object.

 When a source reads data, it will try to map the column names from the source to the property names in your data object.
 E.g. a column named `Value1` would be stored in the property with the same name.
 Optionally, you can add some mapping logic to your.
-For a database source, you could use the `ColumnMap` attribute, which defines which column is mapped to which property.
+For a database source, you could use the `DbColumnMap` attribute, which defines which column is mapped to which property.
 If there is no matching property at, the column will be ignored.

 ### Example mapping